-2-1.1 Minimum right-of-way widths of streets, alleys and easements for utilities and drainage.
+12 2-1.1 Minimum right-of-way widths of streets, alleys and easements for utilities.

-Beltways - Beltways as designated by the County shall not be less than 300 feet wide.

-Arterials - State highways and county arterials as defined in the LDC shall not be less than 100 feet wide.

-Collectors - Collector streets, as defined in the LDC shall not be less than 80 feet wide.

-Local streets - Local streets including temporary cul-de-sacs, shall be 50 feet if curb and gutter are utilized, or 66 feet if roadside swales are utilized.

-Turning circles - Turning circles (permanent) at the end of cul-de-sacs or dead-end street shall have a right-of-way 100 feet in diameter.

-Easements - Easements for utilities, where required, shall be at least ten feet wide, and where practical shall be centered on rear or side lot lines.

-Alleys - Alleys normally shall not be platted within subdivisions.
-However, where they are acceptable to the overall development of a subdivision by the county engineer, they shall be platted to a width of not less than 20 feet or more than 30 feet.

-Drainage easement - Drainage easements must contain underground piping and shall be platted to a width sufficient to accommodate the projected pipe sizes, and shown on the recorded plat but in no case shall such easement be less than 15 feet in width unless a variance is approved by the County Engineer.

-Drainage right-of-ways - Open ditches and drainage swales must be constructed within public dedicated or deeded right-of-way with a minimum width of 15 feet and shown on the recorded plat unless a variance is approved by the County Engineer.
+- 13 Beltways Beltways as designated by the County shall not be less than 300 feet wide. - 14 Arterials State highways and county arterials as defined in the LDC shall not be less than - 15 100 feet wide. - 16 Collectors Collector streets, as defined in the LDC shall not be less than 80 feet wide. - 17 Local streets Local streets including temporary cul-de-sacs, shall be 50 feet if curb and - 18 gutter are utilized, or 66 feet if roadside swales are utilized. - 19 Turning circles Turning circles (permanent) at the end of cul-de-sacs or dead-end street - shall have a right-of-way 100 feet in diameter. - 21 Easements Easements for utilities, where required, shall be at least ten feet wide, and - where practical shall be centered on rear or side lot lines. - 23 Alleys Alleys normally shall not be platted within subdivisions.
+However, where they are - 24 acceptable to the overall development of a subdivision by the county engineer, they shall be - 25 platted to a width of not less than 20 feet or more than 30 feet. - 26 Drainage easement Drainage easements must contain underground piping or swale with - 27 concrete lining and shall be platted to a width sufficient to accommodate the projected pipe - 28 sizes, and shown on the recorded plat but in no case shall such easement be less than 15 - feet in width unless an exception variance is approved by the County Engineer or designee. - 30 Drainage right-of-ways Open ditches and drainage swales with or without concrete lining - 31 must be constructed within public dedicated or deeded right-of-way with a minimum width of - 32 15 feet and shown on the recorded plat unless a variance is approved by the County - 33 Engineer.